danrosselli/hybrids-webapp/README.md

 ```bash
 bun start
 ```

-To create a mobile application from this boilerplate, you first need to generate a build with vite, and then create the android project:
+### To create a mobile application

+You first need to generate a build with vite, and then create the android project:

 1. Generate the build: